MatFuse: Controllable Material Generation with Diffusion Models: Related Work

-Recently, Diffusion Models (DMs) have emerged as an alternative to GANs, achieving state-of-the-art results in image generation tasks~\cite{sohl2015deep,ho2020denoising,dhariwal2021diffusion}, besides showing a more stable training behavior.
-However, evaluating and optimizing these models in pixel space tends to be expensive in terms of training times and computational costs, especially when dealing with high-resolution images.
-To address these limitations, \cite{rombach2022high} propose to apply the diffusion process to a smaller, and less computationally demanding, latent space, perceptually equivalent to the pixel space.
-This is achieved by pre-training an image compression model, generally a VQ-GAN~\cite{esser2021taming}, and applying the diffusion process to the learned latent space.
-This shift to the latent space improves inference time and computational requirements, without impairing the generation quality, and enables a whole new class-free conditioning mechanism through cross-attention between intermediate image representation and conditioning data.
+Recently, Diffusion Models (DMs)~\cite{sohl2015deep,ho2020denoising} have emerged as an alternative to GANs, achieving state-of-the-art results in image generation tasks~\cite{dhariwal2021diffusion}, besides showing a more stable training behavior.
+However, optimizing these models tends to be expensive in terms of training times and computational costs.
+To address these limitations, \citet{rombach2022high} propose to apply the diffusion process to a smaller, and less computationally demanding, latent space, perceptually equivalent to the pixel space.
+This shift to the latent space reduces computational requirements, without altering generation quality, and enables a whole new classifier-free conditioning mechanism~\cite{ho2022classifier} through cross-attention between latent image representations and conditioning data.
 More recently, Composer~\cite{huang2023composer} showed how it is possible to combine multiple semantically different conditions to control diffusion models.
-In our work, we leverage the compositional approach to bring a finer level of control in the materials generation process.

-To the best of our knowledge, \modelname is the first method to tackle the task of materials generation in the form of SVBRDF maps using diffusion models.
-Additionally, it greatly extends over existing material generation methods, providing an unprecedented level of control by supporting a multimodal conditioning mechanism in a unified pipeline.